All Episodes

 What the hell has changed about Petraeus?

-How come Petraeus is the savior now?
+How come Petraeus is a savior now?

 Back in 2007, he was a worthless loser.

-Now all of a sudden he can take over the gig.
+Now all of a sudden, he can take over the gig.

-And he both supported and helped design the strategy that we have in place.
+General Petraeus fully participated in our review last fall, and he both supported and helped design the strategy that we have in place.

 In his current post at Central Command, he has worked closely with our forces in Afghanistan.